s5k6/shelltalk/stefan/README.md

 PID (`$PPID`).
 But be careful, `$$` may lie to you, see below.

     $ echo "PID $$, PPID $PPID"
-    PID 95362, PPID 95357
+    PID 10566, PPID 10561
+    $ echo "PID $$, PPID $PPID"
+    PID 10566, PPID 10561          # same result, `echo` is a shell builtin

 A program can inspect its own and its parent's PID using the system calls getpid(2) and getppid(2), see [pid.c](pid.c).

     $ ./pid
+    pid: PID 11788, PPID 10566
     $ ./pid
+    pid: PID 11790, PPID 10566     # new invocation, new process, new PID

+The two invocations of `pid` return different PIDs, coming from separately created processes running (instances of) the same program.
-Both `pid`-processes have individual PIDs, and the shell's PID as PPID.
+They have the shell's PID as PPID.

 Execute: Replace one program with another
 -----------------------------------------

-This may come as a surprise: If you execute a program, then **by replacing an existing program**.
+If you execute a program, then **by replacing the running program** — which may sound odd.

-The execve(2) system call (observed above) does not return on success.
+The execve(2) system call (also observed above) **does not return** on success.
 It replaces the calling program by a new one.
 Some of the execution context will be modified during that process, some will be left unchanged.
+Details in the manual.

 > Note: When programming C, there's a bunch of frontends to execve(2),
 > summarised in exec(3).